 Dumpster Diving Tactics

-Before I go any further, I want to explain my “dumpster diving” tactics.
+With that being said, let me explain my “dumpster diving” tactics.
 My email inbox is always flooded with questions regarding my furniture finds.
 This armoire was found in a construction dumpster.
 Which means no household garbage.
 Just wood scraps, boxes, or anything else which pertains to a construction site.
 Possibly a little dirt, but nothing that can’t be cleaned off.
-I DO NOT remove furniture items from household trash dumpsters unless they are on the ground next to it.
+Importantly, I DO NOT remove furniture items from household trash dumpsters unless they are on the ground next to it.
 I am sure some people do, but I choose not too.
 And trust me, I wish I could.
 Why, because I LOVE saving thrown out furniture.
 But it’s just too risky and well just plain gross.

 Anyway, back to the repurposed television armoire cabinet makeover.
 Once we got the call, the Hubs and I immediately showed up on site.
 Luckily, there was a business located near the dumpster which had a few extra men who were eager to help the Hubs remove it from the dumpster.
-It was solid wood and HEAVY, so I knew I could not be of much help.
+With that being said, it was solid wood and HEAVY, so I knew I could not be of much help.

 I thoroughly inspected it after we got home and unloaded it from the truck before taking it inside.
 It was surprisingly clean!
 I did vacuum underneath and inside the cabinet, just to be on the safe side.